Create an app from scratchContribute

 Now we will create a top menu bar containing the Lenra logo and a centered title:

-import { Container, Flex, colors, padding, Image, Flexible, Text } from "@lenra/components";
+import { Container, Flex, colors, padding, Image, Flexible, Text } from "@lenra/app";

 export default function(_data, _props) {